staxrip/staxrip/docs/usage.rst

 Apps > Manage > Tools > Path Env Var

+Consider adding the following directories to PATH:

+- Apps\\FrameServer\\AviSynth

+  Legacy apps like VirtualDub2 are VFW based and therefore require AviSynth being installed.
+For modern apps like mpv.net it's sufficient if the portalbe AviSynth folder is added to PATH.

-- AviSynth
+- Apps\\FrameServer\\VapourSynth

-  Legacy app like VirtualDub2 are VFW based and therefore require AviSynth being installed.
-For modern apps it's sufficient if the portalbe AviSynth folder is added to PATH.
+  Legacy apps like VirtualDub2 are VFW based and therefore require AviSynth being installed.
+For modern apps like mpv.net it's sufficient if the portalbe AviSynth folder is added to PATH.
+  Do not prepend but append this folder.

+- Apps\\Support\\VC

+  This is a VC++ runtime All-in-One package which many apps, libraries and plugins depend on.

+- Apps\\Support\\FFTW

+  This a library which many AviSynth and VapourSynth plugins depend on.

 Templates
 =========